 How do we manage the authentication and authorization in term for new users?
 Access to EKS is managed via AWS IAM users and roles, so they will need credentials from AWS itself in order to access your cluster.

 How do you promote from staging to production?
 There are countless ways to do it, and the right solution for you will depend on the needs of your application and team.
 Many teams have a staging environment that corresponds to a

 staging branch in their project repository.
 Production corresponds to

-master.
+controller.
 If you have stricter requirements, you might want to look into a tool with promotion policies like Docker.

 How is CodeShip different from Jenkins X?
 CodeShip is a hosted CI/CD SaaS that is technology agnostic, that balances ease of setup with powerful flexibility.
 It is fully managed and optimized for extremely fast builds and turnkey deployments for multiple applications.
 Jenkins X is an open source project for deploying Kubernetes apps using a GitOps workflow.
 Because it is unsupported you must manage it yourself.
 With CodeShip you can focus on writing great code and not worry about maintaining infrastructure.

 How can you rollback a deployment?
 Kubernetes offers pretty good support for deployment rollbacks out of the box.
 The docs are pretty comprehensive.If you want to rollback outside of Kubernetes itself, you can use things like the “Revert PR” feature in GitHub.
 For a bit more fine-grained control, CodeShip has

 on_fail step types that can run e.g. a cleanup script if the preceding step failed.